-After setting up basecamp, I wander into the vast playa on foot.
+After setting up basecamp, I wander onto the vast playa on foot.
 It's seductive and endless.
 I gravitate towards the revolving crowds and monolithic art pieces–some of which stand impossibly tall.
 The frequent and sometimes-violent dust storms prevent me from conversing much.
 However, a few shots of scotch squash my inhibitions and I begin taking portraits of strangers.
 One woman engages me in a photographic game of cat and mouse–in what I can only speculate is her version of performance art.
 We don't exchange any words.

 Burning Man is surreal.
 Even the familiar sight of a newborn baby or marriage ceremony seems wildly out of context.
 While the frivolous crowds party in the campsites, the soul-searchers seem to wander the playa–on a pilgrimage of sorts.
 The more deviant activities are confined to the world of tents.
 Although I stumble across a couple having sex in the open.
 The conservative seem to enjoy the anonymity of costumes.
 While those who realize they don't like the experience–must find themselves trapped in a hostile environment of noise, dust, and self introspection.